Netflix/metaflow/docs/cards.md

 ### Default `MetaflowCardComponent`

 `metaflow` exposes default `MetaflowCardComponent`s that can be used with `DefaultCard`.
 These components can be added at runtime and return a `dict` object on calling their `render` function.
+The following are the main `MetaflowCardComponent`s which are can be imported from `metaflow.cards`.

 - `Title`
 - `Subtitle`